National Awards: 'Rocketry...' is best feature, Allu Arjun, Alia and Kriti bag acting honours | Entertainment

 The original screenplay honour went to Malayalam film ''Nayattu'' and its writer Shahi Kabir.

-The Indira Gandhi Award for best debut film of a director went to Malayalam film ''Meppadiyan'' while the prize for best film on social issues was given to Assamese film ''Anunaad-the Resonance''.
+The Indira Gandhi Award for best debut film of a director went to Malayalam film ''Meppadiyan'', whereas the prize for best film on social issues was given to Assamese film ''Anunaad-the Resonance''.

 Malayalam film ''Aavasavyuham'' won the award for best film on environment conservation/preservation.

-Shoojit Sircar's biopic ''Sardar Udham Singh'' won the award for best Hindi film as well as honours for best cinematography (re-recording final mixing), best production design and costume design.
+Shoojit Sircar's ''Sardar Udham'', a biopic on Indian revolutionary Udham Singh, won the award for best Hindi film as well as honours for best cinematography (re-recording final mixing), best production design and costume design.

 ''I'm thankful that the National Award jury has acknowledged it (film), they have given so much respect and love to the film.
 A film on this kind of revolutionary, Sardar Udham, which includes Bhagat Singh, and the Jallianwala (Bagh massacre) incident, and it somehow gets this recognition and respect.
 We remember films because of National Awards, and we also remember these films for a long time.
 I'm proud and honoured," Sircar told PTI.